innogames/dr-json/docs/split-up-schema.md

-# Split up you JSON Schema
+# Split up your JSON Schema

 It is possible to reuse parts of your schema by splitting them up into different files.
 Let's say you have an enum field with a bigger list and you don't want to define this list in each schema.